 PSA testing is also used in men who have already been diagnosed with prostate cancer, to monitor the disease.

-Discuss with your doctor the pros and cons of PSA testing, and if it is right for you.
+Discuss with your doctor or nurse the pros and cons of PSA testing, and if it is right for you.